pbklink/motif-core/etc/motif-core.api.md

     export type UndefineableOpaqueColor = ColorScheme.OpaqueColor | undefined;
 }

-// Warning: (ae-missing-release-tag) "ColorSettingsItemStateIdRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ColorSettingsItemStateIdTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class ColorSettingsItemStateIdRenderValue extends EnumRenderValue {
+export class ColorSettingsItemStateIdTextFormattableValue extends EnumTextFormattableValue {
     constructor(data: ColorSettings.ItemStateId | undefined);
+}

+// Warning: (ae-missing-release-tag) "ColorTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ColorTextFormattableValue extends GenericTextFormattableValue<string> {
+    constructor(data: string | undefined);
 }

 // @public (undocumented)